FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Finite equilibria and bifurcation analysis

 meaning that there is a Pitchfork bifurcation at $\mu=0$.
 If $c>1$, then the bifurcation is supercritical with respect to $\mu$ and also with respect to $b$ in the original equation, as depicted in Figure \ref{pitchfork1}.
-The analysis for the case $c>1$ is different from the case $0<c<1$, although the conclusion is the same. \\
+The analysis for the case $c>1$ is different from the case $0<c<1$, although the argument runs along the same lines. \\

 \item We should prove that the eigenvalues of the Jacobian matrix of $f_{(0,b,c)}$ at $E_1$ change from real to complex (non-real).
 The proof of this item follows by observing that the eigenvalues associated with the Jacobian matrix \eqref{JE2_DZb} at \(E_1\) are complex (non-real) for \(b > -c^2 + 2c\) or \(b < -c^2 - 2c,\) and real otherwise.
 The sign of their real part does not change.\\